hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ## Overflow

-Depending on the complexity of the data set or filterable parameters, it may be necessary to account for overflow of elements within the filter bar or in the applied tags.
+Depending on the complexity of the data set, it may be necessary to account for the overflow of elements within the filter bar or in the applied tags.

 ### Filter bar overflow

 If the number of filterable parameters exceeds the available space, consider prioritizing the most commonly used filters in the filter bar and moving less important or more complex filters to a [Flyout](/components/flyout) that can be triggered via an action in the filter bar.

-**Ex 3.0: Hiding additional filters behind an action; in this scenario a secondary button**
+**Hiding additional filters behind an action; in this scenario a secondary button**

 ![More filters trigger](/assets/patterns/filter-patterns/overflow-filter-bar.png)

-**Ex 3.1: Triggering a Flyout with additional filter parameters**
+**Triggering a Flyout with additional filter parameters**

 ![Flyout triggered by more filters](/assets/patterns/filter-patterns/overflow-filter-bar-flyout.png)